 Reading is often said to be beneficial for one’s mental health.

-In another social science research led by Shelby Levine at Mcgill University, she examined whether recreational reading is beneficial for mental health and what motivates recreational reading.
+In another social science research led by Shelby Levine at McGill University, she examined whether recreational reading benefits mental health and what motivates recreational reading.
 Recreational reading also referred to as volitional reading, or leisure reading is the voluntary choice to read preferred books during one’s free time.

 The research found that over the year-long study:

 # Recreational reading was related to decreased anxiety and depressive symptoms, associated with reduced psychological distress.

 # Recreational reading is pursued by choice and may help to buffer against any negative feelings of external control.

 # Reading may also buffer against the need for frustration and this may partially explain why recreational reading reduces psychological distress.

 # For every additional book that was read recreationally, research participants’ psychological distress scores decreased.
 (The highest number of books read by research participants in a year was 23).